d-xuan/wednesday/research/pydio/index.md

 addition to the core file sharing functionality, it provides plugins for alternative storage backends and authentication drivers.

-During an engagement at Mantel, I discovered a previously undocumented preauthentication RCE in Pydio Core 5.2.5.
+This article discloses a previously undocumented preauthentication RCE in Pydio Core 5.2.5.
 The application itself is quite old, so the impact here isn't particularly groundbreaking.
 The goal of this writeup is mainly to ensure the vulnerability can be found by search engines and other indexers.

 #### Preconditions and Fingerprinting